barry-napier/tokaui/cursor-tasks.md

 ---

 This document provides the full sprint backlog, including project setup, detailed feature stories with checkboxes, and developer rules for quality assurance.
 The offshore development team should follow these instructions precisely to implement the Toka UI MVP using Next.js 15, TypeScript, Tailwind CSS, shadcn, Supabase, Prettier, and tailwind-prettier-plugin.
-All tests must pass at each stage, and commits should be made regularly to ensure continuous progress.
+Commits should be made regularly to ensure continuous progress.